 The Hospital will directly bill private insurance plans for inpatient room accommodation for Canadian insurers only.
 Private insurance plan information must be provided at the time of registration.
 Please note it is your responsibility to understand the coverage provided by any private insurance company.
 You will be billed for amounts not paid by private insurance and the Hospital cannot cancel charges if a mistake is made in coverage.

 The Hospital will not accept private insurance for non-resident patients with out-of-country insurance companies.
 Non-resident patients must provide a credit card at the time of registration and pay for their hospital charges directly.
-Out-of-country patients can then forward a claim to their private health insurer.
+Out-of-country patients can then forward a claim to their private health insurer for reimbursement.

 Hospital Fees for Patients without Canadian Provincial or Federal Health Insurance for Uninsured Residents of Canada and Non-Residents of Canada